 Basics of cryptocurrency taxation

-Cryptocurrencies in Canada are not treated as currency, but as a commodity for tax purposes.
-This means that any cryptocurrency transaction may be subject to capital gain or loss taxation, and in some cases, as business income.
+Cryptocurrencies in Canada are not considered to be currency but rather as a commodity for tax purposes.
+In this regard, any transaction with cryptocurrencies will likely be subject to taxation of capital gain or loss and may, in certain circumstances, be viewed as business income.

 Capital gains and losses

-If you buy a cryptocurrency and later sell it at a profit, the difference between the sale and purchase price is treated as a capital gain.
-Only 50% of this profit is taxable.
-If the transaction results in a loss, it can be used to offset other capital gains.
+If you sell a cryptocurrency which you had purchased earlier at a higher rate, the difference between the sale and purchase price is considered a capital gain.
+Only 50% of such profit is taxable.
+In case the transaction results in a loss, it is allowed to be adjusted against other capital gains.

 Business income

-If cryptocurrency activities are systematic and regular, such as cryptocurrency mining or frequent trading, the income can be treated as business income.
-In this case, all income is taxed at your individual tax rate.
+If the activities in cryptocurrencies are regular and systematic, such as mining of cryptocurrency or trading in cryptocurrency very frequently, such an income will be considered business income.
+In this case, all of your income falls in your individual tax rate bracket.

 Declaration of income from cryptocurrencies